 The steel mesh

 This look harnesses something most of our continental brethren do very well — the art of laid back, yet polished, dressing.
 The key here is the polo — the pindot print is subtle from far away, but visually interesting up close.

 Again, going sockless — the right way, mind you – is another functional move for spring and summer that works particularly well with loafers.
-The ribbed cotton belt comes in an olive green shade that at first glance might not go with the blue in either the pants or the shirt — but navy and olive is a classic neutral color pairing.
+The ribbed cotton belt comes in an olive green shade that at first glance might not go with the blue in either the pants or the

 3. Throwback Rugged